 Everything in Betty Isom’s living room has been neatly chosen.
 The curtains, armchairs, throw pillows, rugs and table decorations are all matched in zebra print.

-Isom’s eye shadow matches her purple tie-dye dress, which complements her hair accessory and her bracelets that clank together when when she gestures to her grandchildren running through the living room.
+Isom’s eye shadow matches her purple tie-dye dress, which complements her hair accessory and her bracelets that clank together when she gestures to her grandchildren running through the living room.

 At the corner of Tate and Walnut streets, 66-year-old Isom has created a slice of harmony.